SYNOVA-LABS/ADA/README.md

 - **Vision-based Q&A** - Answers questions about what the camera sees
 - **Natural Speech Interaction** - Processes spoken questions and provides spoken responses
 - **User Registration** - Adds new users to the system for future recognition
-- **Session Logging** - Maintains history of interactions for reference
+- **Session Logging** - Maintains history of interactions in current session for reference and an all time history with all interactions with ADA.
 - **Real-time Visual Feedback** - Displays system status and responses on screen

 ### Getting Started